Propositions Properties

 - 1.2.
 Equivalent statements for

-- 1.3.
+is-prop - 1.3.
 The Prop universe

 - 1.4.
 Empty is a proposition